Determining a Missing Probability In Exercises 25 and 26, determi... | Channels for Pearson+

 Probability Distribution

 A probability distribution describes how the probabilities are distributed over the values of a random variable.
-For discrete random variables, it lists each possible value and its corresponding probability, ensuring that the sum of all probabilities equals 1.
-Understanding this concept is crucial for determining any missing probabilities in a given distribution.
+It provides a complete description of the likelihood of each possible outcome.
+In this case, the distribution is discrete, as it lists specific values of x and their corresponding probabilities.

 Recommended video: